January 23, 2018

 With Office 365, firewalls experience between 12 – 20 persistent connections per user.
 Microsoft also recommends no more than 2,000 users behind each public IP address.
 But importantly, they also recommend bypassing Office traffic through your proxies.

 Which is why Microsoft came up with ExpressRoute – essentially, a private high-speed circuit with low latency.
-But as we dive deeper, we can see that this is not the answer – and why Microsoft themselves recommend a direct internet connection to Office 365.
+But as we dive deeper, we can see that this is not the answer – and why Microsoft themselves recommend a direct internet connection to Microsoft 365.

 Typically, ExpressRoute will terminate in the primary Data Centre, delivering a first-class user experience for HQ, but what about Branch offices and remote workers?